Skip to main content

 5 Costly Legal Mistakes That Wedding Pros Make

-“Without a plan, even the most brilliant business can get lost.” – Yogi Berr
+“Without a plan, even the most brilliant business can get lost.” – Yogi Berra

-During the webinar, Kunbi continuously asserted that, without legal protection, your business is vulnerable to litigation that could cost you a lot more than money.
-So, while these are not the only legal mistakes pros can make, be sure that the following administrative items are in order so you will be well protected going forward.
+During the webinar, Kunbi repeatedly asserted that, without legal protection, your business is vulnerable to litigation that could cost you far more than money.
+While these are not the only legal mistakes pros can make, be sure the following administrative items are in order so you will be well protected going forward.

 1. Not having a corporate entity

 A corporate entity is a business structure that can perform activities, like taking out a loan or hiring employees, in place of the person who owns it.
-As Kunbi explained, instead of having all of your business decisions being directly tied back to you, you can make the same choices under your corporate entity and those decisions will, instead, be tied to that.
-This provides you with a strong layer of legal protection because it separates you from your business and limits a lot of the liabilities that would otherwise fall on your shoulders.
+As Kunbi explained, instead of having all of your business decisions being directly tied back to you, you can make the same choices under your corporate entity, and those decisions will, instead, be tied to that.
+This provides you with a strong layer of legal protection by separating you from your business and limiting many of the liabilities that would otherwise fall on your shoulders.

-During the webinar, listeners were presented with two scenarios that could happen if they didn’t have a corporate entity in place, the first being that, if someone were to pursue legal action against a wedding business that doesn’t have a corporate entity in place, it would impact not only their business assets but their personal finances too.
+During the webinar, listeners were presented with two scenarios that could happen if they didn’t have a corporate entity in place: the first being that, if someone were to pursue legal action against a wedding business that doesn’t have a corporate entity in place, it would impact not only their business assets but their personal finances, too.
 Additionally, if they have a business partner or family member that helped start their business, their finances wouldn’t be safe either.
-So, Kunbi urges pros to secure a corporate entity right away to avoid these scenarios.
+So, Kunbi urges pros to secure a corporate entity as soon as possible to avoid these scenarios.

 2. Disregarding your intellectual property